Each Sunday this Fall @ 9 & 11 am

 • Sundays, 9:00 am (Room 311)

-Gospel-Focused Families: The Soul-Winning Church
+Gospel-Focused Families: The Book of Hosea

 Gospel-Focused Families is a class for parents (of babies through high schoolers) living out the Gospel through Bible study, community, and missions.
 Rotating studies with adult and whole-family fellowship opportunities.
 Contact Steven & Amy King for more information.